-Buskerud and Vestfold University College (HBV) and Telemark University College (HiT) merged on January 1, 2016.
-As a fresh institution, the implementation of our joint internationalization strategy is in the making.
-The international strategy of USN was approved by the university college board as of June 24, 2016.
+Buskerud and Vestfold University College (HBV) and Telemark University College (HiT) merged on January 1, 2016 into the University of South-Eastern Norway (USN).
+The international strategy of USN was approved by the university's board as of June 24, 2016.
 The strategy emphasizes the need for focus on the following areas:

 1. USN’s education programs will have a clear international profile